Hwang64/MLKP/README.md

 # MLKP
-CVPR18 Paper Multi-scale Location-aware Kernel Representation for Object Detection. [arxiv](https://arxiv.org/abs/1804.00428)
+CVPR18 Paper: Multi-scale Location-aware Kernel Representation for Object Detection.
+Paper can be found in [arXiv](https://arxiv.org/abs/1804.00428).

 MLKP is a novel compact, location-aware kernel approximation method to represent object proposals for effective object detection.
 Our method is among the first which exploits high-order statistics in improving performance of object detection.
 The significant improvement over the first-order statistics based counterparts demonstrates the effectiveness of the proposed MLKP.